-In order to enhance our MA students’ opportunities to conduct meaningful and rigorous research as a terminal experience in The School of Psychological and Behavioral Sciences, we offer an additional option for that terminal experience.
+In order to enhance our MA students’ opportunities to conduct meaningful and rigorous research as a terminal experience in the Department of Psychology, we offer an additional option for that terminal experience.
 That is the Terminal Research Project.
 This can be accomplished by our students completing a minimum of 6 hours of PSY 6917 Supervised Research, according to the guidelines below.
-This option allows the student to design and complete an independent empirical study under the supervision of a two member faculty supervisory committee with the committee head being a tenure track faculty member from The School of Psychological and Behavioral Sciences.
+This option allows the student to design and complete an independent empirical study under the supervision of a two member faculty supervisory committee with the committee head being a tenure track faculty member from the Department of Psychology.
 It is expected that the rigor of these projects will be equivalent to a traditional thesis.
 The terminal experience for students who choose this option will consist of three elements:

 First, the student will complete an empirical study and have an initial defense before the TeRP committee.